joachimschaaf/dockerdemo/README.md

 # Docker workshop

-Quick & dirty example for a Docker workshop.
+Some introductory usage examples for the Docker workshop.

 **Contents:**